mheere/koDropDown/readme.md

 		    },

-		    // Called by the custom binding (bsPopUp) when a drop down item is selected.
+		    // Called by the custom binding (koPopUp) when a drop down item is selected.
 It submits the item (the drop down
 		    // item that was clicked), the contextCurrent (the originating item from which it was clicked) and the
 		    // contextRoot (the entire model).
 		    selectedItem: function (item, contextCurrent, contextRoot) {